boutell/orbweaver/README.md

 orbweaver http://mysite.example.com --interval=500-2000 --metrics --limit=20 --parallel=1 --users=100
 ```

-"What's the difference betwen `parallel` and `users`?"
-Each "user" crawls the site separately, so two users may fetch the same page.
+**What's the difference betwen `parallel` and `users`?** Each "user" crawls the site separately, so two users may fetch the same page.
 Each user counts toward its own limit.
 For making sitemaps, use `parallel`.
 For simulating traffic load from actual people, use `users`.

 ## Other options